Zakkaus/Zakkaus.github.io/content/posts/gentoo-install.md

 systemctl enable gdm
 ```

-💡 Tip: If you only want a server, you can skip this step entirely.
+💡 Tip: Skip this if you only want a server.

 ---